Canon 250D vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 250D and the D500 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the 250D followed on from the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 250D and D500 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Nikon D500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 250D or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.